-My wife and I moved to New Delhi in 2009 for an internship with an Indian non-governmental organization (NGO).
+My wife and I moved to New Delhi for an internship with an Indian non-governmental organization (NGO).
 Like many, for us the reward of travel is more than snapshots in front of monuments.
 Choosing Delhi was based on the opportunity to it offered to volunteer for a long period.
 We volunteered with The Society of Participatory Research in Asia (PRIA), an international center for learning and the promotion of participation and democratic governance.
 Through their 25 year experience working with grassroots communities, PRIA acts as a bridge between impoverished communities and committees of policy makers.
 PRIA’s guiding philosophy is that “knowledge is power,” and they run various programs to help people participate in government programs in India, the world’s largest democracy.

 History of Delhi

 Delhi is the heart of the nation, where decisions are made and money is generated.
 The Indian network of locomotive transportation is the world’s largest.
 In 1911, Britain moved the capital from Calcutta to Delhi to be situated closer to the center of the sub-continent they controlled.
 British architects designed New Delhi to complement the ancient capital of Old Delhi, which was build by various Mughal emperors.
 Over time, the city has changed from these original purposes.
 Delhi offers the advantages and disadvantages of being the capital.
 The allure of higher wages promises prosperity for rural workers, who migrate to search of a better living.
 Young men and women from other regions come to study at the country’s best universities.
 Once people come to the city they often stay.
 Without the infrastructure to accommodate them, Delhi is bursting in population.
 The influx has resulted in bottleneck traffic, polluted streets, and fierce competition in anything from getting a seat on the bus to securing pre-school admission for 5-year old children.